Eirwen Gwynn: Career

-Gwynn and her future husband Harri Gwynn established a Plaid Cymru branch at the university, and was a member of a peasant movement, which united nationalists and socialists.
+Gwynn and her future husband Harri Gwynn established a Plaid Cymru branch at the university, and was a member of Mudiad Gwerin ('the Peasant Movement'), which united nationalists and socialists.
 She was head of the physics department at Rhyl Grammar School between 1941 and 1942, before spending the remainder of the Second World War in Warwick and then London at the Government Exchequer and Audit Department as an assistant accountant.
 Gwynn had an ovarian growth removed and the experienced caused her to develop a dislike of using nuclear technology and nuclear power.
-According to Meic Stephens of The Independent, she was unsuccessful in other occupations because the interview panel had not expected to meet a woman and did not want to accept one had a degree.
+According to Meic Stephens of The Independent, she was unsuccessful in other occupations because the interview panel had not expected to meet a woman and did not want to accept that one had a degree.

-After she was unable to form a Welsh-speaking school in London, the family chose to move close to the Welsh-language village of Rhoslan on the Llŷn Peninsula in 1950.
+After she was unable to form a Welsh-speaking school in London, the family chose to move close to the Welsh-speaking village of Rhoslan on the Llŷn Peninsula in 1950.
 The family took a stockholding that had no electricity, telephone communication or running water; neither had any experience of farming.
 Gwynn found a job working as a full-time lecturer for the Workers' Educational Association, from 1970 to 1979 in Anglesey, Arfon, Eifionydd and Llŷn, becoming according to her biography written by Deri Tomos in the Dictionary of Welsh Biography "one of the most important interpreters of science and technology – and their implications – to the Welsh speaking community."
 During her career, she became a freelancer, writing about 1,500 works on social development and science in the Welsh and English printed press.
 Papers she wrote for included The Scientist, New Scientist, The Observer, Scientific American, The Sunday Times, The Listener, New Internationalist and Y Faner.
 Gwynn also produced a weekly column of science in Y Cymro for 13 years and a weekly column on nutrition for Y Cymro for 10 years.
 She also appeared on radio and television.